Sharan-Babu/GPT3-LinkedIn-Helper/README.md

 # GPT3-LinkedIn-Helper
-Generate LinkedIn headlines and descriptions for your LinkedIn profile with the help of GPT-3!
+Generate headlines and descriptions for your LinkedIn profile with the help of GPT-3!

 ![1](https://user-images.githubusercontent.com/50396375/111108098-26e75380-857e-11eb-820f-a3b5f62a04e9.JPG)